skip to main content

 All manuscripts submitted to this journal should follow focus and scope, and author guidelines of this journal.
 When a manuscript is submitted, it is given a submission ID number.
 Always refer to this number in communications with the editor.
 It is the responsibility of the corresponding author to inform the coauthors of the manuscript’s status throughout the review and publication processes.

-All manuscripts must be free from plagiarism contents, Every article submitted will be checked for originality via Turnitin iThenticate.
-All authors are suggested to use plagiarism detection software to do the similarity checking before submitting the draft.
-Editors check all manuscripts to see if there are any similarities with other articles.
+All submitted manuscripts must be original and free from plagiarism.
+Each submission is screened for similarity using Turnitin/iThenticate before being considered for peer review.
+All authors are strongly encouraged to use plagiarism detection software to check the similarity level before submitting the draft.
+Editors will review all manuscripts to identify any similarity with existing publications.
+Manuscripts with a similarity index exceeding 20% may be returned for revision or rejected at the editor’s discretion.
 The Editor reviews the manuscript for scope and assigns reviewers.
-All manuscripts are considered to be confidential and undergo a blind review.
+All manuscripts are considered to be confidential and undergo a Single-blind review.

 Publication Frequency